linuxkay/yogurt/README.md

 Need to create conky monitoring such as pingserver or using python http response reading method.

-Need to create monitorling log in using graph.
+Need to create monitorling logs in using graph.

 Need to upgrade pi3 to Pi4 for better performance.
 Ideally Movidius2 for Image-Recognition.
 If you can wait then wait for 5 to shows up.